 Where We Are Today

-- RPE (Rate of Perceived Exertion) — a 1–10 effort scale with descriptions like "conversational pace" or "comfortably hard"
+- RPE (Rate of Perceived Exertion): a 1 to 10 effort scale with descriptions like "conversational pace" or "comfortably hard"

 The Polarized Training Foundation